cpldcpu/GlowPoly/report/report.md

 ## The Cube

 Let's explore a simple 3D object: the cube ($V=8$, $E=12$).
-Each vertex connects three edges, making it a 3-regular graph.
+Each vertex connects three edges, making it a *3-regular graph*.
 There are trivial solutions for $L=1$ and $P=8$, where each vertex is connected to a power supply.
 The images below show a solution as a 3D graph and a flattened 2D representation ([Schlegel diagram](https://en.wikipedia.org/wiki/Schlegel_diagram)).
 The number next to each edge indicates the normalized magnitude of current flow.

 <div style="display: flex; gap: 1rem; flex-wrap: wrap; justify-content: center;">
   <img src="cube_L1.png" alt="Cube graph from simulator" style="max-width: 40%;">